Meet Our Team

 Licensed Marriage & Family Therapist

 Casey’s enthusiastic and intuitive energy shines brightly in our practice every day.
-Her primary practice focuses on teaching other clinicians how to make sense of neurodivergent misunderstandings, facilitating family healing, and providing education for parents and professionals on how to work with neurodivergent families and individuals.
-Casey’s clinical practice focuses on families of adoption and healing relational traumas.
-Her foundation is rooted in developmental didactic psychotherapy (DDP) where she utilizes experiential modalities and traditional interventions.
+Her primary work focuses on helping clinicians make sense of neurodivergent misunderstandings, facilitating family healing, and providing education for parents and professionals on supporting neurodivergent individuals and families.

 • On any given day, you can hear Casey’s laughter throughout the office.